Two Factor Authentication Explained

 There a few 2FA methods ranging from a physical security key to the Google authentication app.
 You can even get a one-time numeric code either by SMS or voice call.

 So here is how it works, if you want to access an account you would enter your login details as normal and click submit.
-The online service then sends an automated request for a second piece of information (an SMS with a verification code, a Google authentictor prompt or something else that you have set up.
+The online service then sends an automated request for a second piece of information (an SMS with a verification code, a Google authenticator prompt or something else that you have set up.
 You will only get access to your account when your identity has been confirmed with this second piece of information.

 The Three Factors